Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The Iowa Finance Authority (IFA) has administered mortgage relief and housing stability programs using Homeowner Assistance Fund (HAF) allocations.
 HAF programs provided funds for mortgage reinstatement, monthly payment assistance, and other costs for homeowners experiencing COVID-19-related financial hardship.
 Iowa's HAF program ran through the IFA and assisted homeowners across Des Moines, Cedar Rapids, Davenport, Iowa City, Sioux City, Dubuque, and rural Iowa counties.

-Iowa Mortgage Help — HUD-Approved Counseling
+Iowa Mortgage Help — federal regulators-Approved Counseling

-HUD-approved counseling is free and available to Iowa homeowners regardless of income level, loan type, or how far behind they are on their mortgage.
+federal regulators-approved counseling is free and available to Iowa homeowners regardless of income level, loan type, or how far behind they are on their mortgage.
 Counselors are available in Des Moines, Cedar Rapids, Waterloo, Sioux City, and through telephone and online services statewide.
 Homeowners who cannot access in-person services in rural Iowa can work with counselors remotely.

 Iowa's pre-petition window is the best time to access assistance — programs work faster before the district court is involved